How to create compelling hospital magazine covers

 Q: What should I keep in mind when selecting a cover image?

-Julie: Choose images that are engaging and genuine.
+Choose images that are engaging and genuine.
 At Coffey, we often ask the question: "Is it cover-worthy?"
-It helps to keep these three criteria in mind:
+It helps to keep these 3 criteria in mind:

 - Quality.
 Photos in your publication are a mirror of the care and quality you offer your patients.
 Don't settle for photos with low resolution or poor composition.